 Executive Summary: Research from McKinsey and Gartner reveals 71% of AI tools fail to integrate into daily workflows and are abandoned within 6 months—despite working technically.
 The problem isn't capability; it's friction.
 Every additional click, context switch, or manual step creates exponential adoption resistance.
-Organizations lose average $1.9 million per failed AI integration when accounting for licenses, implementation, training, and opportunity cost.
+Organizations lose average millions of dollars per failed AI integration when accounting for licenses, implementation, training, and opportunity cost.
 Most failures stem from 10 recurring integration mistakes: treating AI as standalone product rather than workflow component, ignoring existing tools and habits, requiring manual data transfer, lacking single sign-on, and missing feedback loops.
-Organizations that design for "invisible integration"—where AI enhances existing workflows without disrupting them—achieve 4.2x higher adoption and 89% sustained usage after 12 months.
+Organizations that design for "invisible integration"—where AI enhances existing workflows without disrupting them—achieve 4.significantly higher adoption and 89% sustained usage after 12 months.

-The $1.9 Million Tool Nobody Uses
+The millions of dollars Tool Nobody Uses

 A Fortune 500 manufacturing company deployed an AI-powered predictive maintenance system with impressive capabilities: